Sharavani123/assistant-for-visually-impaired-peoples/assistant for visually impaired/README.md

-shara gives a single line description of the surrounding details Road Conditions: Anuj gives the user an overview of the road conditions, which would further the visually impaired accordingly.
-Anuj also specifically mentions if the user is at common places like classrooms, kitchens, bedrooms, etc Responds the number of people, objects, etc in the frame of the webcam.
+shara gives a single line description of the surrounding details Road Conditions: Anuj gives the user an overview of the road conditions, which would further the visually impaired accordingly. shara also specifically mentions if the user is at common places like classrooms, kitchens, bedrooms, etc Responds the number of people, objects, etc in the frame of the webcam.
 Find: